johnpeart/LCARS-clock/README.md

 ## The app

-Th Python app displays the time and alerts in the style of the Star Trek LCARS interface.
+The Python app displays the time and alerts in the style of the Star Trek LCARS interface.

 ### Clock